ralphjsmit/filament/docs/10-testing/01-overview.md

 Some examples of Livewire components are:

-- Pages in a panel, including page classes in a resource's `Pages` directory.
+- Pages in a panel, including page classes in a resource's `Pages` directory
-- Relation managers in a resource.
+- Relation managers in a resource
-- Widgets.
+- Widgets

 Some examples of classes that are not Livewire components are: